 The Box-Utilization Score should be higher than 30% & 50% for products that are fragile as well as non-fragile, across Tier 1 & Tier 2 Certifications.

-A fragile product(s) includes, but not limited to:
+A fragile product(s) includes, but is not limited to:

 7. Recyclable packaging